Undergraduate Degrees Offered

 Please note: You will need to indicate your area of specialisation when you register.
 This should be an informed decision, so please make use of all resources available to you in order for you to make the best choice for you.
 Read the 2020 Guide to Undergraduate Studies

 in Commerce and the Undergraduate Prospectus

 carefully, contact the Faculty Office and talk to the staff there, or make an appointment to chat to a Student Advisor in one of the Academic Departments in the Faculty.
 There will also be academic and administrative staff available during registration and orientation to assist you if you still need assistance or reassurance then, and remember that the flexibility built in to the degrees offers you scope to change your mind.

 Flexibility between Undergraduate Degree/Programmes

 The Faculty of Commerce philosophy is to build flexibility between undergraduate degrees, programmes particularly in the early years.
 Although you have not met the early offer criteria for BBusSc Actuarial Science/BBusSc Management Studies and you do meet the early offer criteria for BBusSc Management Studies/BCom.

 The Faculty guarantees that, at registration any student who has been accepted into the Commerce Faculty may register for any Commerce Faculty mainstream undergraduate programme for which they meet the subject and points criteria irrespective of the programme for which they applied and were offered a place.
 The registration process is at the conclusion of the Orientation programme where the flexibility between, and common core of, the various programmes is explained to assist you in making your preliminary registration decision.

 Should you wish to take up the early offer mentioned above, please contact the Admissions office to change your Commerce Faculty preference.
 We can only make you an offer in this programme if you have applied for it.

-Watch: FAQs about undergraduate studies in Commerce
+Watch: A guide to undergraduate studies in Commerce